evaxliu/FindYourNeeds/docs/reflection.md

 Ha Vi:
 The most valuable thing I learned in this class is working with a team on a project.
 I have not had the chance to work with a team on a project so I learned a lot about using Gitlab and making a functioning app.
 This will help me beyond this class because being able to work on code with multiple people poking at it is important in the real world.
 This will help during code reviewing and pushing actual products out into the public.

+Sulaiman:
+The most valuable thing I learned in this course is the ability to develop and deploy (although not to the app store) apps using a cross platform framework like Flutter.
+I learned so much espically about mobile development.
+This is something I can take with me outside of academia now that I have this under my belt.
+Implementing an app from scratch can sound scary and this class made it easy, that is a lesson I will keep forever, something may seem tough at sight until you get into it.

 ## If you could go back and give yourself 2-3 pieces of advice at the beginning of the class, what would you say and why?
 (Alternatively: what 2-3 pieces of advice would you give to future students who take CSE 340 and why?)
 Beemnet: